Julia (programming language): Current and future platforms

+Julia has also been built for 64-bit RISC-V (has tier 3 support), i.e. has some supporting code in core Julia.

-While Julia requires an operating system by default, and has no official support to run without or on embedded system platforms like Arduino, Julia code has still been run, with some limitations, on a baremetal 16 MHz 8-bit AVR-microcontroller Arduino with 2 KB RAM (plus 32 KB of flash memory).
+While Julia requires an operating system by default, and has no official support to run without, or on embedded system platforms such as Arduino, Julia code has still been run on it, with some limitations, i.e. on a baremetal 16 MHz 8-bit (ATmega328P) AVR-microcontroller Arduino with 2 KB RAM (plus 32 KB of flash memory).

 Adoption

-Julia has been adopted at many universities including MIT, Stanford, and UC Berkeley.
+Julia has been adopted at many universities including MIT, Stanford, UC Berkeley, Ferdowsi University of Mashhad and the University of Cape Town.
 Large private firms across many sectors have adopted the language including Amazon, IBM, JP Morgan AI Research, and ASML.
 Julia has also been used by government agencies including NASA and the FAA, as well as every US national energy laboratory.